LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 This is such a stupid idea that I'm baffled by how it ever got any sort of momentum.

 Let's start by contextualizing the problem: the hydrogen from green hydrogen comes from water.
 Naturally, a large hydrogen plant will consume a fair amount of water.
 Making a kilogram of hydrogen requires roughly 9 kilograms of water.
 On top of that, this water has stringent purity requirements, as impurities can irreversibly degrade the electrolyzers through a variety of mechanisms, such as scaling or catalyst poisoning.
-Alkaline water electrolyzers typically reverse osmosis (RO) treated water, and PEM electrolyzers are even more stringent, requiring deionized (DI) water.[^11]
+Alkaline water electrolyzers typically use reverse osmosis (RO) treated water, and PEM electrolyzers are even more stringent, requiring deionized (DI) water.[^11]

 Even more water is needed for cooling.
 Every kilogram of hydrogen produced can generate enough heat to evaporate up to 20 kilograms of water!